roma-glushko/hyx/docs/components/index.md

 Sooo, what is Hyx?

-Hyx is your ready-to-use **resiliency engineering toolkit** that will help you to restrict your system to **fail in the predictable way**.
+Hyx is your ready-to-use **resiliency engineering toolkit** that will help you to restrict your system to fail in the predictable way.
 Hyx implements and provides primitives and components that are well-known in resiliency engineering and proven to be useful in production settings.

 All components can be divided into two groups: